General practitioner

-The term general practitioner or GP is common in the United Kingdom, Republic of Ireland, Australia, Canada, Singapore, South Africa, New Zealand and many other Commonwealth countries.
-In these countries, the word "physician" is largely reserved for certain other types of medical specialists, notably in internal medicine.
-While in these countries, the term GP has a clearly defined meaning, in North America the term has become somewhat ambiguous, and is sometimes synonymous with the terms family doctor or primary care physician, as described below.
+The term general practitioner or GP is common in the United Kingdom, Republic of Ireland, Australia, Canada, Singapore, South Africa, New Zealand and other Commonwealth countries.
+In these countries, the word "physician" is largely reserved for medical specialists often working in hospitals, notably in internal medicine.
+In North America, general practitioners are primary care physicians, a role that family doctors and internists occupy as well, though the American Academy of General Physicians (AAGP), the American Academy of Family Physicians (AAFP), and the American College of Physicians (ACP) are distinct entities representing these three respective fields.

-Historically, the role of a GP was once performed by any doctor with qualifications from a medical school working in the community.
-However, since the 1950s, general practice has become a specialty in its own right, with each country having specific training requirements.
+General practice is an academic and scientific discipline with its own educational content, research, evidence base and clinical activity.
+Historically, the role of a GP was performed by any doctor with qualifications from a medical school working in the community.
+However, since the 1950s, general practice has become a medical specialty with additional training requirements.
 The 1978 Alma Ata Declaration set the intellectual foundation of primary care and general practice.